psedik/deck/tarot-cards/minor-arcana/cups/index.md

 To draw a card from the Suit of Cups is to be handed a chalice.
 Your task is to honor its contents, whether bitter or sweet, and to know that feeling itself is a compass pointing you toward a more authentic, connected, and deeply lived life.

-### An Invitation

-Shuffle only the Cups cards and ask, “What feeling wants expression today?”
+**Try this now:** Shuffle only the Cups cards and ask, “What feeling wants expression today?”
 Write, sketch, or sing whatever surfaces—let the suit speak through you.